Safety in Svalbard

 Note that satellite phones (Iridium and Inmarsat) do not support the emergency number (112).
 Instead you must phone the officer on call at the Governor's office +47 79 02 12 22.

 Search and Rescue (SAR) operations will be initiated if emergency beacons are triggered.
 SAR personnel prefer to have your position given in geographical coordinates (e.g. XX° xx.xxx´ N, XX° xx.xxx´ E).
 They also need to know what geodetic datum you use (e.g. ED50 or WGS84).
 Emergency beacons can be rented from several firms.

 Polar bears can be encountered anywhere in the archipelago at any time of year.
 They are dangerous animals and you must take precautions.
-Study the brochure Polar bears in Svalbard.
+Polar bear

 To protect yourself against an attacking polar bear you must be familiar with use of firearms.
 Flare guns and emergency signal flare pens are sometimes adequate to scare bears away.
 You are advised to attend one of the courses listed above.